What is a pessary?

-Pessaries are sometimes used as temporary fixes until a more permanent surgical solution can be undertaken or for those patients who are not otherwise healthy enough for surgery.
-Dr. Antonini may also prescribe a pessary if you have a cystocele, a condition that occurs when the bladder droops down into the vagina.
+Pessaries can be used as a temporary solution until a more permanent surgical fix can be performed.
+It is also an option for patients who are not healthy enough for surgery.
+Dr. Antonini may also prescribe a pessary if you have a cystocele, a condition that occurs when the bladder prolapses into the vagina.

-If it’s fitted correctly, you should not even be aware of the device.
-Pessaries come in different shapes and sizes.
-The best type for your use is determined by the condition you have.
-In order to be effective and comfortable, a pessary must be the right size.
-This requires careful fitting by a skilled provider, such as Dr. Antonini.
-After the initial fitting, you’ll return within a brief time for a recheck to make sure it’s working as expected.
+If the pessary is fitted correctly, you may not even be aware of the device.
+Your condition and symptoms will determine the best type for your use.
+To be comfortable and practical, the device must be the right size.
+This requires careful fitting by Dr. Antonini and the providers at Central Texas Urogynecology & Continence Center.
+After the initial fitting, you’ll return within a few weeks so that our team can make sure the device is working as expected.

-There are some potential risks associated with a poorly fitting pessary, including:
+There are some potential risks associated with a poorly-fitting pessary, including:

 - Erosion of the vaginal wall, leading the formation of a fistula

 The side effects are generally minimal as long as the pessary is the right type and fit, and you follow your provider’s instructions for use and care.
 Pessaries require ongoing care with Dr. Antonini, for cleaning and reinsertion if you are unable to do so on your own and so that he can ensure that the device remains effective.